sto3014/LRPhotos/README.md

 * puts re-published photos into the same albums as their predecessors.
 * puts tag __lr:out-of-date__ on the predecessor
 * removes out-of-date photos if collection configuration __Keep out of date photos in albums__ is un-checked.
+* removes photos that were removed from publish service if collection configuration __Keep no longer published photos in albums__ is unchecked.

 ### Remove photos from publishing service

-* Removes the photo from the Photos album.
+* Removes the photo from the Photos album if collection configuration __Keep no longer published photos in albums__ is unchecked.
 * Set tag __lr:no-longer-published__ to the current media item in Photos if it is no longer used in any album
 * Set back the Photos metadata in Lightroom, if the photo is no longer used in any album.